scssyworks/silkrouter/DEBUGGING.md

 ```

 <b>4.
 How to ``unroute`` a list route?</b><br/>
-This is a problem you are going to face if you are using a list route.
 Currently SILK router uses generic route under the hood to handle route lists.
-This is what happens:
+This is what happens:<br/>
 ```js
 route(['/', '/testroute'], function () { ... });

 // Is equivalent to

 route(function (e) {
     switch(e.route) {
         case '/': ...